Dick Bertel: Program Host

 The Broadcaster anniversary shows attracted the interest of a particular listener, Ed Corcoran, a computer programmer who had compiled a massive collection of early network radio shows that he had recorded himself off the air.
 After Corcoran introduced himself to Bertel, he frequently appeared as a guest on one of Bertel's various programs to share his collection.

 In 1970, together they created and hosted The Golden Age of Radio, a monthly program featuring interviews with radio actors, writers, musicians, producers, and engineers primarily from the 1930s, 1940s, and 1950s who would comment on clips culled from Corcoran’s collection.
 It continued until Bertel left the station in 1977 and yielded one of the most extensive oral histories of that singular era in American media and entertainment.
 Vincent Price, Don Ameche, Rudy Vallée, Mason Adams, Ruby Keeler, and Joan Fontaine are just a few examples of the notable people who appeared on this show.

 In the late 1990s and early 2000s, The Golden Age of Radio interviews were regularly incorporated into The Big Broadcast, a weekly compilation of recordings from radio's golden age on WAMU in Washington, D.C., the public radio station owned and operated by American University, which was then hosted by Ed Walker.
-The SiriusXM Radio Classics channel will still occasionally play excerpts from these interviews.
+The SiriusXM Radio Classics channel still occasionally plays excerpts from these interviews.